 Regardless of how bison is grown, 100% naturally grass-fed or otherwise, there is no scientific evidence to support the claim that bison meat is non-allergenic.

 In fact bison like other mammalian meats can, by rare exception, cause an allergic reaction in some people.
-Other mammalian meats include beef, pork, lamb, venison and goat.

 The most up-to-date scientific information available indicates that an allergic reaction can be triggered in people who have been bitten by a tick or a chigger.